mariotlemes/non3GPP-WiFi/README.md

 In order to register to the 5G Core Network (5GCN) via untrusted non-3GPP IP access, the UE-non3GPP first needs to be configured with a local IP address from the untrusted non-3GPP access network.
 With the wpa_supplicant tool, we connected the wlan1 interface to the IEEE 802.11 network (WiFi).

 After instantiating the customized scenario (addressing each Network Function (NF), registering the UE-non3GPP to the core and setting up the scenario with namespaces, virtual interfaces and routes), we started all 5G core NFs and the UE-non3GPP.
 Finally, we started the initial registration process to UE-non3GPP proceeds with the registration, authentication and authorization procedures to access the 5GCN.

+A UE-non3GPP accessing the 5GCN through an untrusted IEEE 802.11 network (my5gcore) shall support NAS signalling and shall initially register and authenticate with the 5GCN using the N3IWF and N1 interface.
+The component of core - AMF (Access and Mobility Management Function) - is used to register the UE-non3GPP and the AUSF (Authentication Server Function) is used to authenticate the UE-non3GPP.
+The UE-non3GPP shall establish PDU sessions using the IPsec signalling SA and NAS session management messages with the SMF (Session Management Function) via AMF.
+The transfer of data packets between the UE-non3GPP and Data Network (DN) uses the secure IPsec tunnel between UE-non3GPP and N3IWF and the GTP-U tunnel between N3IWF and UPF (User Plane Function).

 ### 1) Registration, authentication and authorization